whitphx/whitphx.info/content/blog/20221104-streamlit-wasm-stlite/index.md

 ### Shareable URLs

-On stlite sharing, you can find the shareable URL of the current app at top right.
+On _stlite sharing_, you can get the shareable URL of the current app displayed at top right.
 There is also the "Open App" link next to it, through which you can open the URL.

 ![stlite sharing screenshot on the file change](./images/stlite_sharing_screenshot_sharable_link.png)